Finau wins Rocket Mortgage for 2nd straight PGA Tour victory

 Finau began to pull away from Pendrith with an 11-foot birdie putt at No. 4 and a tap-in for birdie at No. 7.

+“When that lipped in, that gave me some momentum and then I was in control of the golf tournament,” Finau said.

 He made a 21-foot putt for birdie at No. 10 for his third birdie.
-After his first bogey in the tournament at No. 11, Finau made a 31-foot putt with a break from right to left at No. 12 and Pendrith missed an 11-foot putt on the same hole to fall four shots back.
+After his first bogey in the tournament at No. 11, Finau made a 31-foot putt with a break from right to left at No. 12.

-Cantlay surged within three shots of the lead with a 5-foot eagle putt at the par-5 14th.
-On the same hole, Finau made his fifth birdie of the final round to lead by four shots.
+Finau was the 3M Open winner last week in Minnesota, where he rallied from five strokes back to win by three.
+Brendon Todd was the last PGA Tour player to win two straight in the regular season, pulling off the feat in 2019.

+“A week can change your life,” Finau said.
+“When you look at mine, two weeks have changed my life.”

 Follow Larry Lage at https://twitter.com/larrylage